 The Common White-Cheeked Jumping Spider is a small, quick jumper that likes to hide during the day and come out at night.
 It can be found throughout the United States and has been spotted as far north as Alaska.

-The male spiders are black with white stripes on their heads, while females are brown with a white stripe on the back of their heads.
+The male spiders are black with white stripes on their heads, while females are brown with white stripes on the back.
 These types of spiders in Wisconsin are nocturnal hunters that prey upon any small insect they can find.

 30. Common Candy-Striped Spider